Júlio César (football goalkeeper, born 1979): Flamengo and Chievo

 Júlio César began his professional career with Clube de Regatas do Flamengo in 1997.
-He made his debut that year on 17 May in a match versus Fluminense where he saved a penalty kick which was not enough as the team lost 2–0.
-From 1997 to 2000, he served as Clemer understudy, only taking his spot during Copa João Havelange, showing good skills on goal.
+He made his debut that year on 17 May in a match versus Fluminense where he saved a penalty kick, which proved to be insufficient as the team lost 2–0.
+From 1997 to 2000, he served as Clemer's understudy, only taking his spot during the Copa João Havelange, showing good skills on goal.

-Júlio César's performances on goal also earned him the first call-up to the Brazil senior squad in 2002, also helping Flamengo to escape relegation in several times in 2001, 2002 and 2004.
+Júlio César's performances on goal also earned him his first call-up to the Brazil senior squad in 2002, also helping Flamengo to escape relegation in several times in 2001, 2002 and 2004.
 His best match for the team was the second match of 2001 Campeonato Carioca final against Vasco da Gama, making several great saves.
 Following the match, while still on the dressing room, he interrupted a live interview of Beto to make a provocation to Vasco da Gama president Eurico Miranda, who, according to him, had already reserved the party at Basque.

-In 2003, Júlio César become embroiled in a controversy during the loss to Fluminense.
+In 2003, Júlio César became embroiled in a controversy during the loss to Fluminense.
 With Flamengo already trailing 4–0, César, after making a save, dropped the ball on the ground and begun playing with the feet, dribbling several players until the ball was taken by Zé Carlos.
 This attitude was heavily criticized by then coach of the team, Evaristo de Macedo, who called him an "idiot".
 According to César, he did this because he was desperate and was feeling helpless, stating: "Fluminense was giving us the runaround and I wanted to help my teammates, who were going through a difficult situation.
 I overdid it because I was sad and hurt, but I already apologized on Saturday."

 He left the club at the beginning of 2005, having made 285 appearances for the club in all competitions.
 He was the third goalkeeper with most appearances for the club, behind only Cantarele (557) and Zé Carlos (352).

 In January 2005, he moved to Italian Serie A club Chievo.
 Due to Serie A regulations that impose a cap on the number of non-EU players clubs can sign from abroad, Júlio César could not join Inter Milan at the time and was initially registered to Chievo through a deal between the two clubs.